yasiryagi/helpdesk/proposals/README.md

 - **Approval Quorum [%]** - the number of votes required to be cast before a proposal _can_ be approved
 - **Approval Threshold [%]** - the required threshold ratio of cast votes for `approve`, relative to those that vote `abstain`, `reject` or `slash`
 - **Slashing Quorum [%]** -  the number of votes required to be cast before a proposal _can_ lead to slashing the stake of the proposer
-- **Slashing Threshold [%]** - the required threshold ratio of cast votes that slash relative to those that vote approve, abstain or reject.
+- **Slashing Threshold [%]** - the required threshold ratio of cast votes that slash relative to those that vote approve, abstain or reject
 - **Proposal Stake [tJOY]** - the required stake to create a proposal of this type

 There are also some general parameters that apply equally to all proposals, such as fees, length of text allowed, the maximum number of proposals currently in the `active` stage, etc.